jin62304/NegationBlindness/readme.md

 #### 1. Verification Set Construction
 - Verification sets are built for each task based on the tasks designed to verify the model in this step.
+- Please refer to the prompt templates for input corruption (./prompts/corruption_{verification task type}).
 #### 2. Model Response Generation
 - In this step, the model produces responses for both the positive and the negated queries in each verification task.
 ```bash